NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/personalisation.md

 - addressLine7
 - [PDS personalisation fields](#personal-demographics-service-pds-personalisation-fields)

-Custom personalisation will not work if you try to add it using these fields.
+Custom personalisation will not work if you try to add it using these placeholders.
 This includes variations such as spaces and upper or lower cases.

 You can include extra words in your custom personalisation placeholders to make them different from the fields to avoid.